Dumbarton: Castle

 Dumbarton Castle sits on Dumbarton Rock, a volcanic plug dating back 334 million years, at the east bank mouth of the River Leven, where it flows into the Clyde estuary.

 The Castle has an illustrious history and many well-known figures from Scottish and British history have visited it.
 The castle was a royal fortress long before Dumbarton became a royal burgh; its ownership went from Scottish to English and back again.
 The castle was an important place during the Wars of Independence and was used to imprison William Wallace for a short time after his capture by the English.
 It was from here that Mary, Queen of Scots, was conveyed to France for safety as a child.
 Mary was trying to reach Dumbarton Castle when she suffered her final defeat at Langside.
 In later times, Queen Victoria and Queen Elizabeth II visited the castle.

-Today, Dumbarton Rock is a Scheduled Ancient Monument; it has legal protection in order to maintain and conserve the site for the future.
+Today, Dumbarton Rock and the castle are a scheduled monument; it has legal protection in order to maintain and conserve the site for the future.
 As such any sort of work on the rock is strictly regulated by the Scottish Government and activities such as climbing on the rock are forbidden.
 From the top of the castle can be seen both the River Clyde and Leven Grove Park.